By Dan Kempner, Managing Editor, Valutus Sustainability R.O.I.

-As a teenager I visited friends on Cape Cod just as moon and bay hosted the longest neap tide of the year.
+As a teenager, circa 1975 or so, I visited friends on Cape Cod just as moon and bay hosted the longest neap tide of the year.
 Launch your dinghy on the Brewster Flats, row frantically ‘til the receding tide overtakes you, and walk the tidepools on the endless sandbar another half mile to the clamming grounds.
 The basin’s sands are pristine and glistening.

 Crabs and other scuttling creatures nip and run, the scent is the ineffable pungence of exposed and fermented sea bottom.
 Dig, dig, dig for an hour or two, then race back to the boat with your swag before the fast-returning tide overwhelms you.
 Haul up at last on warm sand decorated with shells and seaweed.
 What a great day!

-The Vietnam War ended that year and, as time has passed in its steady fashion, I’ve circled away from those shores, having made a new life in Ho Chi Minh City, the former Saigon.
+The Vietnam War ended that year and, as time has passed in its steady fashion, I’ve circled away from those shores, having made a new life as an Expat American in Ho Chi Minh City, the former Saigon.

-This weekend my own little family visited the local equivalent of Cape Cod, a town called Phước Hải near the peninsular shorefront of Vũng Tàu,
+This weekend my own little family visited the local equivalent of Cape Cod, a town called Phước Hải near the peninsular shorefront city of Vũng Tàu.

 On arriving, I eagerly took my 4-year-old hunting for shells among the fishing craft lining the beach.
 At the seawall steps, however, for the first time, I came face-to-face with a reality I’d only read about before.